kasemir/phoebus-doc/source/preferences.rst

 and frequently adjust during ordinary use of the application.
 For such runtime settings, each applicaition needs to offer user interface options like context menus or configuration dialogs.

+When you package phoebus for distribution at your site, you can also place a file ``settings.ini`` in the installation location (see :ref:`locations`).
+At startup, Phoebus will automatically load the file ``settings.ini`` from the installation location, eliminating the need for your users to add the ``-settings ..`` command line option.

 .. _preferences-notes: